sheidmann/tcrmpDataEntry/README.md

 * Any user can enter fish transect and rover data, and view and edit previously entered data.

+* Fish data is checked against theoretical abundances as it is entered.

 * Any user can export their own entered data for proofing purposes.

 * A user with manager privileges can export all data from all users.